toddcf/toddcf-author/README.md

 ### Music

 - The Druggist Music:
-  - See if you can fix the background image alignment.
+  - See if you can adjust the background image alignment.
 - Style hover effects and hyperlink underlines.
   - MAKE ALBUM TITLES UNDERLINED AGAIN.
-  - And make sure to "cascade" the code in a way that it's not adding and subtracting these features back and forth.
 - Make artist names h2.
 (PROBLEM: <summary> tag is preventing this.)
 - Make album titles h3.
 - Make song titles h4.